rackerlabs/technical-blog/_posts/2020-02-27-which-departments-should-be-involved-in-setting-up-marketing-cloud-and-why.md

 communicating the implementation plan to all employees, providing updates throughout the setup process, and ensuring that everyone understands the benefits of Marketing Cloud.

-Engaging leadership during set-up keeps your company on track with its mandate and branding.
+Engaging leadership during set-up keeps your company aligned with its mandate and branding.
 Your leadership team can see the bigger picture and help the different departments work together to successfully implement Marketing Cloud in way that can drive transformative value for your business.
 Input from your leadership team helps to cement the efforts of your sales, marketing, and service teams.

 ### Using the right partner

 Rackspace knows that implementing a new technology like Marketing Cloud can be a big change for your business.
-We help you to include the right departments in your implementation process, and set realistic goals and timelines.
-Combining a tailored communication framework with our PACED methodology has allowed us to implement over 2,000 technology projects with exceptional results.
+Rackspace helps you to include the right departments in your implementation process, and set realistic goals and timelines.
+Combining a tailored communication framework with Rackspace's PACED methodology has allowed the implementation over 2,000 technology projects with exceptional results.

 Marketing Cloud has the capabilities to boost your lead-to-loyalty cycle.
 By focusing on your business processes first and then leveraging the right technology, Rackspace ensures that you maximize your return on investment.
-Visit the Rackspace services page to see how we can drive transformative value for your business.
+[Visit the Rackspace services page](https://www.rackspace.com/salesforce) to see how we can drive transformative value for your business.